 The National Census of Population and Housing 2020 showed that around 2 million 600 thousand people recognizes themselves as Afromexican, Black or Afrodescendant in spite of the silence and underestimation that has been held about their role in the past and present of Mexico.

+Aside from the demands made by the Afromexican movement and the historical and anthropological research, many national and international contexts have made possible the constitutional recognition of the Afrodescendant populations in 2019.
+These efforts also made possible the inclusion of a question about self-identification as Afromexican or Afrodescendant in the Inter-Census Survey of 2015 and in the National Census of Population and Housing 2020.
 In 1994, unesco, by Haitian and African countries initiative, created an international project: The Slave Route.
 The purpose of the project is to break the silence about the importance that the African diaspora and the Afrodescendant contributions have had in almost all the countries in the world.
 One of the first remarkable actions was the World Conference against Racism, Racial Discrimination, Xenophobia and Related Intolerance, which took place in Durban, South Africa in 2001.
 There they remarked on the relevance and the contributions of Afrodescendant populations around the world as well as highlighted the process of transatlantic enslavement as a crime against humanity.
 In 2011, the un declared the International Year for People of African Descent to which some governmental institutions joined in.
 The International Decade for People of African Descent 2015-2024 summoned the un member states to take actions and create activities that benefit the Afrodescendants and their communities, particularly the women and youth.
+In Mexico, various political actions have taken place in the last years to favor these populations.
+In Oaxaca, Guerrero and Mexico city, their State Constitutions recognized the Afrodescendant populations and, finally in 2019, the National Constitution of Mexico recognized these communities section C, Article 2.
+Since 2015, a new question regarding self-identification as Afromexican was added to the Inter-Census Survey and, in the 2020 Census, a question regarding Afromexican, Black and Afrodescendant populations was also added.
+Although there is still much to do so that the rights of the Afromexican people and their communities are fully recognized, these measures have been vital to make public their contributions, concerns, and the need to eradicate discrimination and racism.